Al3agami/WeatherJournalApp/README.md

 ## Technologies
 - HTML: used to structure the skelton of the web page, the contained elements and data.
 - CSS: to apply some appearance styles, such as elements colors, sizes and positions.
-- JavaScript: to apply some user interactions with the website by performing some actions by either user clicks or scrolling through the page to make the page responsive.
+- JavaScript: to apply some user interactions with the website by performing some actions by user clicks, and to make remote call to Web API.

 ## Resources
 - fonts.googleapis.com : to apply some font styles to the page text.